 - Candidates with a master’s degree are eligible for 75 percent of jobs within public administration, as opposed to 50 percent for those who hold a bachelor’s degree.

-Gain the leadership skills and sector understanding you need to become an effective administrator in government, non-profit management, social service, museums, higher education or health care with Seton Hall’s Master of Public Administration in Non-Profit Management (M.P.A.).
+Gain the leadership skills and sector understanding you need to become an effective administrator in government, non-profit management, social service, museums, higher education or health care with Seton Hall’s Master of Public Administration (M.P.A.).

 Through our N.A.C.C.-based curriculum, one of the first of its kind in the country, you will gain practical, field-relevant knowledge that prepares you for a successful career in non-profit management or public administration.
 You will leave this program with a better understanding of leadership, management, finance, research, analysis, and more.

-Practical instruction, dedicated mentorship from a current professional, internship opportunities, and other career resources prepare you with the insights and experience to make the most of post-graduation job opportunities.
+Practical instruction, internship opportunities, and other career resources prepare you with the insights and experience to make the most of post-graduation job opportunities.

 SOURCES: U.S. Bureau of Labor Statistics, 501ctrust, Burning Glass, April 2018.

 Explore Your Options

 The versatile online M.P.A. can qualify you for a myriad of employment options.
 Whether your passion lies in management, program development, or fundraising, you’ll graduate with the skills you need to succeed.